StenDoipanni/ISAAC/README.md

 **ISCAT**

-The module obtained from the reorganization of [1](http://zope.psyergo.uni-wuerzburg.de/iscat) in a well documented CSV file available [here](https://github.com/dgromann/ImageSchemaRepository).
+The module obtained from the reorganization of [this resource](http://zope.psyergo.uni-wuerzburg.de/iscat) in a well documented CSV file available [here](https://github.com/dgromann/ImageSchemaRepository).

 **ISFrame**